psychogenic/sigscout/README.md

 ![demo usage](images/sigscoutverif.png)

-I have a video describing why this matters and how it works:
+I have a video describing why this matters and how it works, check it out here:

 [![Watch the video](https://img.youtube.com/vi/ihiDrIOV9uc/hqdefault.jpg)](https://www.youtube.com/embed/ihiDrIOV9uc)